openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 To add supply and return plenum zones:

 1. Access the plenum editor by selecting the zone on the layout view.
-2. Select the "Edit" tab on the right panel and click on the  plenum icon on the blue bar.
+2. Select the right panel Edit tab and click on the  plenum icon on the blue bar.
-3. Choose a plenum from the drop down list or create a new plenum zone by selecting the green add button.
+3. Choose a plenum from the drop down list or create a new plenum zone by selecting the Green Plus button.
 The zones available to be plenums will be selectable in a dialog.
 Create new zones for plenums in the Thermal Zones tab on the left.

 Shared plenums will be colored the same and will match the color selected for the plenum zone on the Thermal Zones tab.